hkpeaks/peaks-consolidation/README.md

 Since Golang doesn’t have a hyper-performance dataframe library similar to Polars for Rust, the author was motivated to create a better one for the Golang community.

-## Listening to Your Need

-In the past, the author has developed two data visualization tools using DotNet and HTML5 with a focus on front-end development.
-Currently, he is working on back-end development with a focus on dataframe acceleration that supports billions of rows.
-He is exploring whether it is justified to do research on frontend (data visualization) and backend (data engineering) at the same time.
-He think it all depends on whether the data visualization and the data engineering community demands an integrated front-end and back-end stub.

 The data visual stub of Peaks DataFrame Viwewe (Previously known as youFast Desktop) is built by DotNet+CSS+Javascript+Websocket without using ASP Web framework.
 If he works on front-end stub again, he will consider this combination Golang+Python+Javascript(with or without React.js)+gRPC, so it can support Polars, Peaks, and Pandas user groups at the same time.